maliMirkec/personal-website/source/portfolio/empirical/index.md

 title: Empirical Wealth Management
 comments: false
 banner2:
-  span: "I am currently considering new projects for this year."
+  span: "I am currently considering new projects for next year."
   btn1: "👉 Get in touch"
   btn2: "I am open for new projects"
 description: Empirical Wealth Management is a comprehensive wealth management team of experts specializing in investments, tax planning and preparation, financial planning, and estate planning.
 The website runs on WordPress and WPEngine.